International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_1_Security_Perspective/4_1_2_Identity_and_Trust_Management.md

 * The IDS Apps or other services (e.g., Clearing House services) that are bound to this connector instance.
 [Section 3.5.2](../../../3_Layers_of_the_Reference_Architecture_Model/3_5_System_Layer/3_5_2_0_Connector.md) provides more details for the different parts of a connector.

-The IDS Certification (explained in [Section 4.2](../4_2_Certification_Perspective/4_2_Certification_Perspective.md) is always conducted for a blueprint of the entire stack consisting of platform and Connector Core Services.
+The IDS Certification is explained in [Section 4.2](../4_2_Certification_Perspective/4_2_Certification_Perspective.md).
+It is always conducted for a blueprint of the entire stack consisting of platform and Connector Core Services.
 Each such certified blueprint can be instantiated multiple times.

 The IDS Connector identity serves to uniquely identify one such instance of the Connector Core Services with their IDS Apps on qualified platforms.
 The identity concept is equally used for other technical components such as Broker, DAPS, ... in the IDS which have their own Core Services (represented by one or multiple containers) running on a comparable platform.